Kornelije Stanković: Honours

-Stanković was honoured to receive the Order of Saint Stanislas from the Russian tsar for his melographic and creative work.
+Stanković received the Order of Saint Stanislas from the Russian tsar for his melographic and creative work.
 The Serbian Church Choral Society of Pančevo, "Humanitätsverein" from Zagreb and Viennese "Musikverein", "Preodnica" and other youth societies gave him the title of an honorary member.
-He was respected and loved by his collaborators, acquaintances, friends and students.
-Stanković's devoted work on preservation and nurturing the Serbian folk creativity made an important, deep trace in the Serbian musical and cultural history.
+Stanković's work on preservation and nurturing the Serbian folk creativity made an important, deep trace in the Serbian musical and cultural history.
 His name was celebrated through numerous studies and articles, by founding musical societies and other musical institutions which were named by him.
 On the initiative of prof. dr Danica Petrović, in 1993 in Sremski Karlovci started the work of the Summer school of church chant "In memory of Kornelije".

-On the occasion of the 150th anniversary of Stanković's birth (1981), Serbian Academy of Sciences and Arts and the Institute of Musicology SASA organized a scientific assembly "Kornelije Stanković and his time".
+On the occasion of the 150th anniversary of Stanković's birth (1981), the Serbian Academy of Sciences and Arts and the Institute of Musicology SASA organized a scientific assembly "Kornelije Stanković and his time".
 Twenty years later (2006), in the organization of the Institute of Musicology SASA, Matica srpska and Academy of Arts from Novi Sad, another, international scientific assembly "Composer and his environment" was held.
 This time it was on the occasion of the 175th anniversary of the birth of Stanković and the 150th anniversary of the birth of Stevan Stojanović Mokranjac.
-The collection of proceedings from the first assembly (published in 1985) is, so far, the most detailed edition about Stanković's life and work.

 He is included in The 100 most prominent Serbs.